The Best Tiny Desk Concerts Of 2018

 H.E.R.

-H.E.R.'s legend grew throughout 2018 — both at the Tiny Desk and in the world at large.
+H.E.R.'s status grew throughout 2018 — both at the Tiny Desk and in the world at large.
 We first saw her as a scene-stealing guest vocalist at Daniel Caesar's Tiny Desk performance of "Best Part," then invited her back for a dedicated showcase of her gifts as a singer, multi-instrumentalist and fast-rising R&B star.
 By the time we got around to publishing her performance, H.E.R. had received her highest-profile endorsement yet: five Grammy nominations for 2019, including nods for Best New Artist and Album of the Year.